accordproject/techdocs/docs/accordproject-installation.md

 ergo execute --help
 ```

-## What's next?
+## What next?

 That's it!
-Go to the next page to see how to use your new installation of Cicero with a real Accord Project template.
+Go to the next page to see how to use your new installation of Cicero on a real Accord Project template.